Liability Waiver Template, Free Download 2026

 List the Specific Risks

 Enumerate the inherent risks of the activity in plain, non-technical language that any participant can understand.
 For physical activities: muscle strains, sprains, fractures, dislocations, concussions, spinal injuries, cardiovascular events, heat exhaustion, dehydration, and, for high-risk activities, paralysis and death.
 For outdoor activities: falling, drowning, animal bites or stings, allergic reactions, sun exposure, hypothermia, lightning strikes, and equipment malfunction.
-The more specific and comprehensive the risk disclosure, the stronger the evidence of informed consent.
+The more specific and detailed the risk disclosure, the stronger the evidence of informed consent.

-Complete the Release and Indemnification Language
+Complete the Release and <strong>Indemnification</strong> Language

 Review the release clause to confirm it covers negligence claims while excluding gross negligence and intentional misconduct.
 Verify that the indemnification clause covers third-party claims.
 If your jurisdiction has specific language requirements for enforceable waivers, such as conspicuous typeface, specific heading language, or initialing requirements, ensure the document complies.
 Some states require the release language to be in bold or capital letters to be enforceable.